CodeHarshh/Voice-Activated-Assistant-Jarvis/README.md

 1. **Activate Jarvis**: Begin by saying "Hey Jarvis".
 Jarvis will greet you with "Yes, Professor" and start listening for your commands.
 2. **Issue Commands**:
-   - **Open Websites**: Say "Open Google" or "Open YouTube" to visit these sites.
+   - **Open Websites**: Say "Open Google", "Open YouTube", "Open Twitter", "Open Reddit", or "Open Wikipedia" to visit these sites.
    - **Fetch News**: Say "News" to get the latest headlines delivered right to your ears.
    - **Play Music**: Say "Play [song name]" to listen to a song from the music library.
    - **Goodbye**: To exit the listening mode, say "Ok Goodbye Jarvis".